Chapter 5: Embeddings and Semantic Search

 Practical Chunking Strategies

-A good chunk is large enough to contain useful context and small enough to stay focused.
+A good chunk is large enough to contain useful context, but small enough to stay focused on one topic.

 Common chunking strategies: